tubearchivist/tubearchivist/docs/Settings.md

 Settings related to the download process.
 - **Download Limit**: Stop the download process after downloading the set quantity of videos.
 - **Download Speed Limit**: Set your download speed limit in KB/s.
 This will pass the option `--limit-rate` to yt-dlp.
+- **Throttled Rate Limit**: Restart download if the download speed drops below this value in KB/s.
+This will pass the option `--throttled-rate` to yt-dlp.
+Using this option might have a negative effect if you have an unstable or slow internet connection.
 - **Sleep Interval**: Time in seconds to sleep between requests to YouTube.
 It's a good idea to set this to **3** seconds.
 Might be necessary to avoid throttling.

 ## Download Format